 Since 1988, Janine has been a staple in the APLNJ office.
-She has handled almost all aspects of the organization from fundraising to bookkeeping to outreach to public presentations to overseeing our many programs - a Jack, or Jill, of all trades.
+She has handled almost all aspects of the organization from fundraising to bookkeeping to outreach to public presentations and in 2009 took on her current position.
 With an acute sense of purpose, Janine has used her passion, professionalism and dedication to further the mission of APLNJ.

-When not working, Janine enjoys musical theatre and outdoor activities such as cycling, hiking, kyaking and most recently kiteboarding.
+When not working, Janine enjoys musical theatre and outdoor activities such as mountain biking, hiking and kyaking.

 Janine holds a Bachelor of Science from Southern Connecticut State University in Recreation and Leisure, specializing in Community Recreation & Youth Development.
 But life often takes many twists and turns and Janine's epiphany in 1988 set the course for the rest of her life.